 - Protects from pregnancy for 5 or 10 years

 - Once fitted, it is effective straight away

 - Most women are able to use it

 - Small risk of infection after it’s been fitted.
 This may occur when harmless bacteria normally found in vagina are pushed inside the womb.
 Contact your doctor if you are worried you have an infection or experience unusual discharge, abdominal pain, or you develop a high temperature or chills

-- Around 1 in 20 coils can fall out or be pushed out by the womb; this is most common in the first few weeks after getting it fitted, or during a period.
+- Around 1 in 20 coils can fall out or be pushed out by the womb; this is most common in the first 3 months after getting it fitted, or during a period.
 If this happens, you are not protected from pregnancy and will need to use another form of contraception

 - If the coil doesn’t work and you get pregnant (which is very unlikely as the coil is more than 99% effective), there’s also a small increased risk of ectopic pregnancy – when the fertilised egg implants outside the womb, normally in the fallopian tubes.
 However, the overall risk of ectopic pregnancy is less in women using a coil than in women using no contraception at all.